aktos-io/aecad/docs/creating-footprint.md

             .dia: Dimensions if it's a Circle.
             .pos-x: Absolute x position in mm.
 (Type: Property) .pos-y: Absolute y position in mm.
-(Type: Property)
+(Type: Property) .centered: Boolean.
+Rectangular pads are centered if set to true.

         Position defines:
             * Center of a circular pad.